Southern Districts Rugby Club: History

 Formed in 1989 by the amalgamation of St George and Port Hacking rugby clubs, with headquarters at Forshaw Park, Sylvania Waters, south of Sydney.
 The new club played in red, sky blue, white and black jumpers and fielded 6 grade teams, 3 colts' sides, and an under-19XV.
 Accommodation is limited at Forshaw Park to 2000 but the club has enjoyed splendid support since the amalgamation.

 St George, founded in 1906, brought to the mix a long record of figuring prominently in 1st grade finals, but not in living memory and with only one premiership win – in 1957, when St George beat Gordon 21–3 in the Grand Final.
 St George showed promise of great success when it first came into the Sydney competition but was one of the clubs which suffered heavily from the decision to postpone all football for the duration of World War I. The club was forced to disband in 1915 and did not function again until 1928 when the famous Test forward Harold Judd was instrumental in reforming it.
-Judd coached St George 1st Grade after the 13-year break from competition and his son Bruce, a Waratah, helped him revive the club.
+Judd coached St George 1st Grade after the 13-year break from competition and his nephew Bruce, a Waratah, helped him revive the club.

 Since winger Dan Carroll became St George's first international when he won selection in the first Wallabies for the tour of England, Wales and North America in 1908–09, 28 players from the club have won international honours, including Mick Clifford, dual international (for Australia and the All Blacks), Owen Stephens, Arthur Buchan, Alan Cameron who played 266 games for the club Eddie Stapleton 236, Terry Casey 105, Ron Graham 167 and Bruce Battishall.
 St George was relegated to 2nd division in 1979, but won promotion back to 1st division after only one season by beating Sydney University.

 St George played in single-colour jumpers to save costs, playing in purple in 1928 and in orange during World War II, but when Bill Cerutti became the club coach he recommended that it adopt the red-and-white-striped jumper of the Transvaal Club.
 This remained the club's uniform until the move to Sylvania.
 At this time Randwick was playing in red-and-white jumpers, but following requests from St George they changed their colours.
 The myrtle green that Randwick now play in, was adopted from the destination boards of the trams that ran to Coogee.